 Nazi social policies were strongly influenced by the eugenics movement.
-Eugenics was a social theory popular among many scientists, philosophers, academics and writers in the early 20th century.
-Their fundamental belief was that human populations could be improved through manipulation of their genetic make-up.
-In other words, a society could achieve positive outcomes – like increased productivity or reductions in crime – if it removed unhealthy or ‘undesirable’ genetic elements.
-Many governments had experimented with eugenics-driven policies long before the Nazis came to power.
-More than 64,000 Americans with mental illnesses were forcibly sterilised between the 1890s and 1924.
-Other countries – such as Japan, Canada, Australia, Sweden, France and Switzerland – also dabbled in eugenics-based policies in the 1920s and 1930s.
+Eugenics was a social theory popular among some scientists, philosophers, academics and writers in the early 20th century.
+Their fundamental belief was that human populations could be improved by manipulating their genetic make-up.
+In other words, societies could achieve positive outcomes – like increased productivity or reductions in crime – if they removed unhealthy or ‘undesirable’ genetic elements.
+Many governments experimented with eugenics-driven policies long before the Nazis came to power.
+To cite one example, more than 64,000 people with mental illnesses were forcibly sterilised in the United States between the 1890s and 1924.
+Other countries such as Japan, Canada, Australia, Sweden, France and Switzerland also dabbled in eugenics-based policies in the 1920s and 1930s.

-Hitler, other Nazis and some German academics were also avid believers in eugenic pseudo-science.
-They thought of German society as a sick organism, its bloodstream contaminated by degenerate and undesirable elements.
-Those ‘contaminating’ Germany were the racially impure, the physically disabled, the mentally infirm, the criminally minded and the sexually aberrant.
-The Nazis believed the state should intervene to improve the health of its society – first to identify its contaminating elements, then to restrict their growth, then to eliminate them.
-This required difficult and unpalatable policies – but the Nazis justified it with eugenics theories and references to social Darwinism (the ‘survival of the fittest’).
+Hitler, other Nazis and some German academics were advocates of this eugenic pseudo-science.
+They saw German society as a sick organism, its bloodstream contaminated by degenerate and undesirable elements.
+Among those ‘contaminating’ Germany were the racially impure, physically disabled, mentally infirm, the criminally minded and the sexually aberrant.
+The Nazis believed the state should intervene to improve the health of German society.
+The first step was to identify its contaminating elements, the second to restrict their growth, the third to eliminate them.
+This required difficult and unpalatable policies – but the Nazis justified them with eugenics theories and references to social Darwinism (the ‘survival of the fittest’).

-The first Nazi eugenics policy, the Law for the Prevention of Hereditarily-Diseased Offspring, was passed in July 1933, six months after Hitler became chancellor.
-It required German doctors to register all genetically-related illnesses, in all patients other than women over 45.
-Examples of reportable cases were mental retardation, schizophrenia, manic-depression, blindness and deafness, or other severe physical deformities.
+The first eugenics-based policy, the Law for the Prevention of Hereditarily-Diseased Offspring, was passed in July 1933, six months after Hitler became chancellor.
+It required German doctors to register all genetically-related illnesses or defects in all patients other than women over 45.
+Examples of reportable problems were mental retardation, schizophrenia, manic-depression, blindness and deafness, or other severe physical deformities.
 Even chronic alcoholism could be considered a genetic disorder, at the doctor’s discretion.
-The law also set up ‘hereditary health courts’, comprised of two physicians and a lawyer.
+This law also set up ‘hereditary health courts’ comprised of two physicians and a lawyer.
 These courts examined individual cases and ruled whether patients should be “rendered incapable of procreation” (surgically sterilised).